ecrespo/fastapi_todos/.junie/guidelines.md

 - Docker
   - Two-stage Dockerfile using uv.
-  - docker-compose up --build exposes 9000:9000.
+  - docker-compose up --build exposes 8000:8000 (host:container) for the API service.
   - Entrypoint runs: uv run --env-file .env python3 run.py (ensure .env exists if you rely on it).
-  - Volumes: ./logs and ./app mounted for live code changes.
+  - Volumes: ./logs and ./app mounted for live code changes; .env is mounted read-only into the container.
   - Port caveat: The app defaults to port 8000 (see run.py).
-To match the 9000:9000 mapping, set PORT=9000 in your .env, or adjust compose ports to 9000:8000 (host:container) or 8000:8000.
+If you change PORT in your .env, update the compose ports accordingly.
+  - Timezone: Centralized via .env.
+Set TZ=America/Caracas in your .env.
+All services load .env via env_file and pass TZ=${TZ} so they share the same timezone.
+  - Services: docker-compose provisions Redis, RabbitMQ, Celery worker, and PostgreSQL for local development.
+PostgreSQL is exposed on the host via POSTGRES_HOST_PORT (defaults to 55432 if not set).
+See docker-compose.yaml for details.

 2) Testing